OctopusDeploy/blog/blog/2020-04/deploying-sql-server-security-with-dbatools-and-octopus-deploy/index.md

 `> cd .\DeploySqlServerSecurity`

-`> .\GetSecurity -SqlInstance DevSql01 -Database MyDatabase -Environment Dev -OutputDir “C:\MyDatabase_security”`
+`\DeploySqlServerSecurity> .\GetSecurity -SqlInstance DevSql01 -Database MyDatabase -Environment Dev -OutputDir “C:\MyDatabase_security”`

 This will export all your users and role members to your chosen output directory.